turingschool/front-end-curriculum/lessons/module-1/css-transitions-transformations.md

 * __PRESENTATION__:  Cascading Style Sheets (CSS) sets the look and style of a web page.
 CSS provides style to the structure provided by HTML.
 * __BEHAVIOR__:  JavaScript allows us to define interaction in our pages.
 What happens when a user clicks on a certain area?

 Turns out, CSS has some "behaviour tricks" up its sleeve as well.
-Through CSS transitions, transformations, and animations you can create quite a bit of movement on your page sans any real javascript.
+Through CSS transitions, transformations, and animations you can create quite a bit of movement on your page sans any real JavaScript.
 Stunning examples include:

 * [Type Terms](https://www.supremo.tv/typeterms/)
 * [Code Pen: Page Flip](http://codepen.io/fbrz/pen/whxbF?editors=1100#0)